tpascarella/sr50/docs/investing/franchises.md

 Buying a business someone else has already proven out.

-Franchises are opportunities to purchase an existing business that you own and operate, while using an established business's brand.

 ## Advantages & Disadvantages

 :::tip Advantages

-- Less risk than starting a business from scratch
+- Less risk than starting a business from scratch.
 - Can provide reliable cash flow.
+- Franchises are opportunities to purchase an existing business that you own and operate, without having to start from zero.

 :::